smallfatcat/montecarlo/README.md

 # Montecarlo

+This project was developed within Cursor using various AI models.
+Caution should be exercised when running this code as it is experimental and may contain significant errors.

 A casino game application built with React, TypeScript, and Node.js, featuring real-time multiplayer poker and high-speed blackjack simulations.

 ## 🎯 Current Features